Robinyo/serendipity/website/docs/try-install-upgrade/sample-data/configure.md

 - Serendipity installed and running (the backend including the identity service / Keycloak, and the PWA).
 - OpenLDAP running with the `serendipity` backend and the `shane-longman.ldif` loaded (see the User Provisioning doc's OpenLDAP setup section).
-- Keycloak's **LDAP User Federation** configured to connect to the OpenLDAP directory and import/sync the `serendipity` `ou=people` branch into the Serendipity realm.
+- Keycloak's **LDAP User Federation** configured to connect to the OpenLDAP directory and import/sync the `shane-longman` `ou=people` branch into the Serendipity realm.

 ### Steps